pwklam/chinese-social-media-scrape-updated/README.md

 3. Use Dec 30.ipynb to run the scraping task.
 Make sure to update the file paths and url in the notebook before running it.

+4. If you want to scrape more comments, please consider to log in the duoyin account.